Logan007/pucr/README.md

 - However, a `fast_lane` parameter switches off some of the mentioned optimizations making the program use less loops or just use some sane default values. _Fun fact:_ The fastest `fast_lane` of `3` that just uses some default values results in even better compression for `ivanova.bin` (9620 bytes without header) than all slower modes!
 Maybe some potential left for optimizing the optimizing loops :smile:

-- The header contains paramters for the mentioned optimizations such as the _number of LSBs or LZ offset_ etc. Fields are used bitwise, e.g. 4 bits only for the _number of ESCape bits_.
+- The header contains parameters for the mentioned optimizations such as the _number of LSBs or LZ offset_ etc. Fields are used bitwise, e.g. 4 bits only for the _number of ESCape bits_.
 It does not require neither CBM-specific parts nor the integrated decruncher.

 ## Thoughts and Status